getBoolean/flutter_boolean_template/docs/CI.md

 This workflow file should be added to your `.github/workflows` directory.
 It will create a `README.md` file in the `gh-pages` branch that links to each branch preview deployed to GitHub Pages.
+This workflow *must* be added to the `gh-pages` branch, otherwise it will not run.

 ```yaml
 name: gh_pages_readme